system76/docs/_articles/install-davinci-resolve.md

 You can extract the archive by right-clicking on the file in the **Files** application. and selecting the menu item "Extract Here"

 - Next, we'll extract the MakeResolveDeb zip file into the same directory where the DaVinci Resolve files were extracted.
-- We do this by again right0-clicking on the file.
-This time however, we select 'Extract to..." and choose the newly created DaVinci Resolve directory.
+- We do this by right-clicking on the zip file.
+This time, however, we select 'Extract to..." and choose the newly created DaVinci Resolve directory.

 ### Create The .deb File